cdransf/cd-11ty/src/posts/2021/apple-music-a-tale-of-woe.md

 I'm the kind of music nerd that likes to meticulously manage genre tags, trim extraneous strings out of track and album names and update album artwork[^1].
 Apple Music is the only streaming service that supports importing your own music to supplement their catalog while also editing their metadata to match.
 I've been doing this for a few years now and all was well and good as my music collection grew.

 A few weeks ago I read through a [Brooklyn Vegan](https://brooklynvegan.com) on the best hardcore releases of 2021, added a few to my collection, tagged them and queued them.
 No problem.
 I don't end up liking all of them[^2].
 I go back and notice the tags are all back to Apple's defaults (no big deal, this happens occasionally) and proceed to delete the albums I don't like.
-Fast forward to the next day — I sit down, scroll through Recently Added to queue up something new and everything is right back to where it was.
-I try deleting the same albums from the iOS app and it works briefly before they reappeared.
+Fast-forward to the next day — I sit down, scroll through Recently Added to queue up something new and everything is right back to where it was.
+I try deleting the same albums from the iOS app, and it works briefly before they reappeared.
 Great.

 My next steps were pretty standard, escalating, troubleshooting: